Share This Craft

-I know it’s a little cheesy, but I just couldn’t resist!
-I imagine that this puffy little sheep is SOOO fluffy that its legs and feet are hidden in all its wool.
-Hang this little lamb on any door knob in your home, and it will greet you every time you see it with its dangly streamers that say, “Fleece Navidad!”
+We know it’s a little cheesy, but we just couldn’t resist!
+This puffy sheep is SO fluffy that his legs and feet are hidden in all his wool.
+Hang this little lamb on any door knob in your home, and he will greet you every time you see him with his dangly streamers that say, “Fleece Navidad!”

 Supplies & Tools:

 - Black embroidery floss